-- Sustained pressure on the cash flows of the company and elongation of operating cycle leading to deterioration in its liquidity profile. - Any sizeable capex or acquisition undertaken by the company adversely impacting the capital structure with the overall gearing exceeding 1x. - Any significant inventory/debtor write-offs once National Education Policy (NEP) is implemented, adversely impacting the profitability of the company.
+- Sustained pressure on the cash flows of the company and elongation of operating cycle leading to deterioration in its liquidity profile. - Any sizeable capex or acquisition undertaken by the company adversely impacting the capital structure with the overall gearing exceeding 1x. - Any significant inventory/debtor write-offs adversely impacting the profitability of the company.